Skip to main content

 After each change, interact with your app in the Simulator.
 Catching issues early is easier than fixing them later.

 Watch the code previews and tool cards to understand what the AI is building.
-If something seems wrong, you can give feedback or use
+If something seems wrong, you can give feedback or use /planclear to start fresh.

 Your first version won’t be perfect — and that’s fine!
 Building apps is iterative.
 Keep refining until you’re happy.